Rock ‘n’ Roller Coaster Starring The Muppets: FAQs, songs, and fun details

 What else is new at Disney’s Hollywood Studios?

-In addition to the upcoming changes to Rock ‘n’ Roller Coaster, summer 2026 at Disney’s Hollywood Studios will also welcome the opening of a repurposed area called The Walt Disney Studios.
+In addition to the upcoming changes to Rock ‘n’ Roller Coaster, May 2026 at Disney’s Hollywood Studios will also welcome the opening of a repurposed area called The Walt Disney Studios.
 This transformation will include a new show called “Disney Jr. Mickey Mouse Clubhouse Live” and the return of the long-defunct The Magic of Disney Animation pavilion-style attraction.

 Disney’s Hollywood Studios will also open a “Monsters, Inc.”-themed land in the coming years, complete with a suspended roller coaster.
 In May 2025, new Disney Villains and “Little Mermaid” shows opened at the park.